SergeiFomenko/code-for-Role-of-SLC19A2-c.1223-1G-A-founder-effect...-article-/README.md

 ### Haplotype construction

-The consensus haplotype is defined using variants that are: - uniformly homozygous (0/0 or 1/1) across all homozygous patients
+The consensus haplotype is defined using variants that are uniformly homozygous (0/0 or 1/1) across all homozygous patients.
+Mean genotype concordance defined as maximal fraction of homozygous carriers sharing same homozygous genotype is calculated across region to make sure that homozygous carriers share the same haplotype.
-- heterozygous sites are excluded

-### Concordance in patients

--   patient_heterorate: fraction of patients with 0/1 genotype
--   patients_match_percent: maximal fraction sharing same homozygous genotype

 ### Mismatch rate